 The Ultimate Guide to Having an Eco-Friendly and Sustainable Halloween

-To treat lightly on the planet, but still have some hair-raising fun, here are some truly spooktacular ideas for greening Halloween.
+To treat lightly on the planet, but still have some hair-raising fun, here are some truly spooktacular ideas for greening your Halloween.
 From costumes to food, to decor, it’s all here!